-The African shooting sticks were Rudolph quad sticks, which I honestly didn’t like initially.
+The African shooting sticks were Rudolph quad sticks, which I didn’t like to start with.

 My average shooting distances on white-tailed deer in Kentucky are well under 100 yards, so this was new territory for me.

-It’s probably helpful for your PH to know all this advance, a dumb error on my part.
+It’s probably helpful for your PH to know all this in advance; a dumb error on my part.

-I brought my Zeiss Victory T-fl 8×32 binos, good for birdwatching here in the US but definitely lacking for looking at the big game at long distance; 10x is much better.
+I brought my Zeiss Victory T-fl 8×32 binos; good for birdwatching here in the US but lacking for looking at the big game at a long distance; 10x is much better.
 I’ll be better prepared next time.

 Mountain Reedbuck hunt

-I tried a shot, but it ended up as a poor hit, missed the second shot, and off he ran.
+I tried a shot, but it ended up as a poor hit; I missed the second shot, and off he ran.
 Searched until it was too dark to see.
-I was really disappointed not locating the ram that evening as well as the next morning.
+I was disappointed not to locate the ram that evening and the following day.
 Pretty bummed about my shooting.
 It was tough not to think about.
 I should have passed on that shot.

-After searching the next morning for the reedbuck, later in the 2nd day went searching for a Nyala…this was an animal I truly wanted to hunt (as well as Kudu).
-We traveled to the top of an escarpment overlooking a big floodplain that had a lot of trees and shrubs, as well as open grassy areas.
+After searching the next morning for the reedbuck, later in the 2nd day went searching for a Nyala – this was an animal I truly wanted to hunt (as well as Kudu).
+We traveled to the top of an escarpment overlooking an enormous floodplain that had a lot of trees and shrubs, as well as open grassy areas.

 We had a baboon sentinel barking at us for quite a while until we moved out of sight on the hillside.
 Lots of kudu and nyala cows were moving around to view.
-In a large, dense thicket with some openings, suddenly, a group of four Nyala bulls emerged.
+Suddenly, four Nyala bulls emerged in a large, dense thicket with openings.

-Several cows ran to this group, and some posturing with the bulls started happening, and the biggest bull stepped into the open, and I was told to take him.
-The first shot struck high in the spine, and when he was down, another shot put into him.
+Several cows ran to this group, and some posturing with the bulls started.
+The biggest bull stepped into the open, and I was told to take him.
+The first shot struck high in the spine, and when he was down, another shot was put into him.

 Beautiful animal to take home!
 I was excited to see and get my Nyala.
 Very scenic area to be able to hunt.
 We visited this valley later for another client’s Kudu.

-After hunting the Nyala, an opportunity to hunt a property further away came up for Kudu (this was a large cattle and sheep ranch north of Bedford) through an acquaintance of Ben.
-So we hit the road about 430 am (2-hour drive) near the Winterberg Mountains (I think).
-Higher altitude for sure.
+After hunting the Nyala, an opportunity to hunt a property further away came up for Kudu (a large cattle and sheep ranch north of Bedford) through an acquaintance of Ben.
+So we hit the road at about 4.30 am (a 2-hour drive) near the Winterberg Mountains (I think) at a higher altitude.
 Kyle Brown (property owned by Kenny Brown) accompanied Rob, Ben, and me with several trackers.

-We had a bit of fog, so we waited for that to clear before moving off to view down into grassy and tree-covered valleys.
-Located a young Kudu bull with a cow but not much else, so we moved some distance away to another large grassy plain.
+We had a bit of fog, so we waited to clear before moving off to view down into grassy and tree-covered valleys.
+We located a young Kudu bull with a cow but not much else, so we moved some distance away to another sizeable grassy plain.

-A real stud of a Kudu was seen chasing a cow a long ways off, and a stalk was planned and begun.
-I’m not sure how far, but when South Africans start walking, they really cover the ground.
-Made a big loop to come in behind this Kudu.
-Snuck through a few cattle which ignored us thankfully, and began approaching a thicket where the kudu had been seen earlier.
+An absolute stud of a Kudu was seen chasing a cow a long way off, and a stalk was planned and begun.
+I’m not sure how far, but when South Africans start walking, they cover the ground.
+I made a big loop to come in behind this Kudu.
+Snuck through a few cattle, which ignored us thankfully, and began approaching a thicket where the Kudu had been seen earlier.

 This was very slow and painstaking at this point.
 A kudu was in front of us, but it wasn’t the larger bull.
-We watched for a bit and started moving forward, when suddenly (of course) a young kudu bull that had been resting behind a bush stood up 50 yards in front of us and gave us the stinkeye.
+We watched for a bit and started moving forward when suddenly (of course), a young kudu bull resting behind a bush stood up 50 yards in front of us and gave us the stinkeye.
 We waited, but the stalk was blown, and off he ran, as well as any other kudu nearby.

-After this event, we took a quick lunch break and went off to another section of the ranch where we could walk ravine edges and view the bottoms.
-Immediately started seeing kudu cows on the far side of the valley and kudu bulls starting chasing them further down to a wooded section.
+After this event, we took a quick lunch break and went off to another section of the ranch where we could walk the ravine edges and view the bottoms.
+I immediately started seeing kudu cows on the far side of the valley, and kudu bulls started chasing them further down to a wooded section.
 There was Kudu everywhere!

 Pretty exciting to see.
-I watched two bulls start sparring, and they really went at each other.
-A large bull began walking up the far side (450 yards away), but I was not confident for a good shot on that animal.
+I watched two bulls start sparring, and they went at each other.
+A large bull began walking up the far side (450 yards away), but I was not confident of a good shot on that animal.
 We eventually moved off the hillside.
-I got my tutorial of proper use with the quad shooting sticks with the Sako and felt much better, practicing some dry fire shots.
+I got my tutorial on properly using the quad shooting sticks with the Sako and felt much better, practicing some dry fire shots.

-It was pretty warm at that point, and it was not easy walking at all, rocks upon rocks, and my feet were pretty sore.
+It was pretty warm at that point, and it was not easy walking, rocks upon rocks, and my feet were sore.
 We drove back to where we had seen the big Kudu bull on the grassy plain earlier in the day to scope the surrounding area.